JohJakob/johjakob/README.md

 My work focuses on designing for the visual, auditory, and haptic senses and I strive<br>
 to create both meaningful and delightful experiences for people.

-I’m part of the design team at [ottonova](https://ottonova.de/en), a lecturer at [Dessau Department of Design](https://hs-anhalt.de/hochschule-anhalt/design/uebersicht.html),<br>
+I make apps for [Kadomaru Shōkai](https://kadomaru.app) and I’m part of the design team at [ottonova](https://ottonova.de/en).<br>
-and I make apps for [Kadomaru Shōkai](https://kadomaru.app).
+I have also been a lecturer at [Dessau Department of Design](https://hs-anhalt.de/hochschule-anhalt/design/uebersicht.html).

 In 2024, I graduated from _Dessau Department of Design_ with<br>
 a master’s degree in Intermedia Design.